AmirRezaii/Sml/README.md

-# Syl : Simple Machine Learning
+# Sml : Simple Machine Learning
 this is a project for me to learn simple machine learning from the basics.
 ## Building
 for the first time building run the command below